 Based on the large open area and sparsely populated region, transportation of waste is required to dispose of MSW into permitted landfills.
-Many small municipalities within the region do not operate their own solid waste collection and disposal, or only operate a type IV landfill or citizen collection/drop-off site.
-Surveyed municipalities in the region did indicate instances of waste transport operations within the region, but due to the lack of survey responses may not cover all waste transport operations.
+Many small municipalities within the region do not operate their own solid waste collection and disposal, or only operate a type IV landfill or citizen collection / drop-off site.
+Surveyed municipalities in the region did indicate instances of waste transport outside of the city to the nearest permitted landfill.
+The following table lists a few transport operations within the region, but due to the lack of survey responses may not cover all waste transport operations.